JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 You like to keep your method bodies slim, and you want to unwrap the user's attributes in the function head when validating their attributes:

-Can you tell, at a glance, which function head you will take if we want to sign in with facebook?
+Can you tell which function head will be taken to sign in with facebook?

 ```elixir
 def handle_event("validate", %{"is_admin" => is_admin, "permission_level" => permission_level, "username" => username, "authorization_options" => "yubikey", "password" => password, "phone" => phone} = params, socket) do